 Rick Sparks - ASCAP Pianist/Composer

 Rick Sparks’ musical influences have been many and diverse, from a grandfather who played Tennessee banjo clawhammer-style, to being an FM-radio DJ in the 70’s & 80’s, to programming a leading new-age music station today on Live365.com (The Cove).
-A lifetime spent as a pianist, broadcaster and teacher has led to five quiet-music albums since 2014: Hushabye (2019), Half Moon Bay (2018), Nightfall London (2017), Matilda's Flowers (2016) and Endless (2014).
-In 2019, Rick released the compilation album, Dreams of Peace: The Very Best of Rick Sparks.
-His new Christmas album, Christmas Night (2020) is scheduled for release this fall.
+A lifetime spent as a pianist, broadcaster and teacher has led to six quiet-music albums since 2014: Christmas Night (2020), Hushabye (2019), Half Moon Bay (2018), Nightfall London (2017), Matilda's Flowers (2016) and Endless (2014).
+In addition, Rick released the compilation album, Dreams of Peace, in 2019, a collection of his best songs.

 "I started pretty early with piano lessons when I was 7 years old.
 A black '57 Wurlitzer spinet that my parents bought new in Atlanta was my practice piano.
 I still have it, although I don't play it much these days."